elid0928/containers/CONTRIBUTING.md

 ### PR Approval and Release Process

-1. Changes are manually reviewed by Bitnami team members usually within a business day.
+1. Changes are manually reviewed by Pacloud team members usually within a business day.
-2. Once the changes are accepted, the PR is tested (if needed) into the Bitnami CI pipeline, the container is deployed and tested (verification and functional tests) using docker-compose and Helm (if there is an associated Helm Chart).
+2. Once the changes are accepted, the PR is tested (if needed) into the Pacloud CI pipeline, the container is deployed and tested (verification and functional tests) using docker-compose and Helm (if there is an associated Helm Chart).
 3. The PR is merged by the reviewer(s) in the GitHub `master` branch.
 4. Then our CI/CD system is going to push the container image to the different registries including the recently merged changes.